welovejeff/rss-util/README.md

 - Track read/unread status of articles
 - Automatic feed refresh on startup
 - Feed health monitoring
+- **Automatic updates** - The app checks for updates automatically and notifies you when new versions are available
+- **Data migration** - Your data is automatically migrated when updating to new versions
 - OPML import/export support (coming soon)

 ## Prerequisites